-While you may be fluent in English as well as your home country’s language, USCIS prefers that an unbiased professional translator who can have the translation notarized be responsible for providing the translation — that’s why you should contact a professional translation company.
+While you may be fluent in English as well as your home country’s language, USCIS prefers that an unbiased professional translator who can have the translation notarized be responsible for providing the translation — that’s why you should work with a professional translation company, like Legal Language Services.

 Translations of your personal documents are necessary for the proper filing of your immigration case.
 Submitting copies of your documents without certified translations can set back your processing time while USCIS sends inquiries, so have your immigration document translation done by qualified professional translators.